 Figure \ref{fig:app_dis} presents the scatterplot of estimated discrimination of response accuracy $a$ against the discrimination of latent speed $\varphi$.
 We only present the question items whose discriminative power is less than 0.5.
 Several items exhibit minimal discriminative power for latent ability yet possess significant discriminative power for latent speed.
 Conceptually, extremely easy or difficult items yield uniform response accuracy, resulting in a small value of $a$, because few LLMs answer them correctly/wrong.
 However, joint modeling of accuracy and CoT length allows us to additionally evaluate CoT quality on these items.
 Consequently, the overall discriminative utility of questions with low discriminative power in accuracy is enhanced.

-Additionally, we present the asymptotic confidence intervals estimated by Theorem \ref{thm:asymptotic} in MATH500 for zero-shot models in Figure \ref{fig:lart_math500_ci}.
-The LLMs are ordered by their estimated $\theta$.
-With the confidence interval estimate, we can conclude whether an LLM outperforms the other LLM with statistical significance.
-Since $\sqrt{\text{sd}_1^2+\text{sd}_2^2}\leq \text{sd}_1+\text{sd}_2$, if the upper limit of the confidence interval of LLM A is smaller than the lower limit of the confidence interval of LLM B, then with rejection level of at least 0.05, we can conclude LLM B has better latent ability in this dataset than LLM B. For example, we can conclude with 95\% confidence that Qwen3-30B-A3B-Instruct-2507 is better than Nvidia-Acereason-Nemotron-1.1-7B.

-To give a direct comparison between the rankings given by IRT and LaRT, Figure \ref{fig:ranking_shift_aime25} presents LLMs whose rankings given by these two models differ.
+To give a direct comparison between the rankings given by IRT and LaRT, Figure~\ref{fig:ranking_shift_aime25} presents LLMs whose rankings given by these two models differ.
 Ranking differences for other datasets are presented in Appendix~\ref{append:applied}.